Holly Rushmeier: Work

 Rushmeier is particularly interested in scanning and modeling shape and appearance, as well as the applications of computer graphics in cultural heritage.
 At IBM, she worked on the project to create a 3D model of Michelangelo's Florence Pietà, as well as the Eternal Egypt collaboration between IBM and the government of Egypt to build a digital showcase of the country's cultural artifacts.

 Rushmeier is also noted for her work on global illumination, material capture, and the display of high-dynamic-range images.
 Her contributions to the field of computer graphics include the development of methods for solving for illumination in the presence of participating media (i.e. environments such as fog and murky water that affect the light passing through them) and the extension of the radiosity method to handle specular BRDFs.

 She has served in numerous editorial and technical capacities, including editor-in-chief of ACM Transactions on Graphics from 1996 to 1999, editor of IEEE Transactions on Visualization and Computer Graphics from 1996 to 1998, and co-editor-in-chief of Computer Graphics Forum from 2010 to 2014.
 She was chair of the papers committee for ACM SIGGRAPH in 1996 and co-chair of the IEEE Visualization papers committee in 1998, 2004, and 2005.
-She is an ACM Distinguished Engineer, a 2016 Fellow of the ACM, a 2011 Fellow of the Eurographics Association, the recipient of the 2013 ACM SIGGRAPH Computer Graphics Achievement Award, and the recipient of the 2021 Eurographics Gold Medal.
+She is an ACM Fellow, a 2011 Fellow of the Eurographics Association, the recipient of the 2013 ACM SIGGRAPH Computer Graphics Achievement Award, and the recipient of the 2021 Eurographics Gold Medal.

 In 2021, Rushmeier collaborated with Theodore Kim and Julie Dorsey in order to find ways to diversify the field of Computer Graphics with regard to the racial bias that has been present in the field since the beginning.
 In particular, their work focused on the skin colors and hair types most present in Computer Graphics as opposed to those seen in the real world, and culminated in a talk entitled “Countering Racial Bias in Computer Graphics Requires Structural Change” that was given at SIGGRAPH.

 In 2022, Rushmeier joined a research team involving computer scientists, archaeologists, and historians.
 The projects aim is to research the ancient city of Dura-Europos.
 The project received a $350,000 grant from the National Endowment for Humanities in order to develop a digital archive of materials related to Dura-Europos.
 Rushmeier is involved with creating a virtual cloud to host this data and create a user interface that allows researchers to access data and add new information.